-Yes!
-All Kellogg attendees are enrolled as graduate students and as such have paid fees that enable them to access Appalachian State University's recreation facilities, including pool, climbing wall, and exercise rooms and classes.
-There are also numerous opportunities to participate in community-based yoga classes, and walking/running loops of varying distances have been mapped out in the area.
+Kellogg attendees who are enrolled as graduate students will pay fees that enable them to access Appalachian State University's recreation facilities, including pool, climbing wall, and exercise rooms and classes.
+At this writing we are investigating a fee-based option for non-student participants.

 What type of weather can I expect in Boone during the summer?

-Boone is located in the Appalachian Mountains at an elevation of 3,500 feet.
+Boone is located in the Appalachian Mountains at an elevation of 3,333 feet.
 The temperatures in Boone during the summer normally range from the high 50's to the mid 80's.
 Evenings are cooler, and you can expect afternoon thundershowers.
 The residence hall and classroom are air-conditioned.
 For current weather, visit Ray's weather (http://www.booneweather.com).

 Wardrobe choices: Casual attire is appropriate for seminar sessions.
 Clothing for recreational activities may include comfortable shoes for walking/hiking, light jacket, shorts, swim suit.
 A light sweater may be needed in the classroom.
 Nights are cool –you will appreciate a warm blanket or sleeping bag in the dorm as the provided blanket is very light weight.
 NOTE: Boone has a Wal-Mart, so you can purchase items you forget to bring or decide you really need.